Skip to Content Facebook Feature Image

 “I am pleased that Eurovision did not give in to pressure, and that France helped prevent a boycott of Israel in this forum,” he wrote on X. “I deeply regret that several European television channels made a different choice.”

 The boycotting countries will not send a musical act to the 2026 contest and will not broadcast it.
-That will likely cut into viewership of a contest that typically draws more than 150 million viewers, though another Dutch broadcaster, NPO, said it will air it in the Netherlands.
-Fans in the boycotting countries also should be able to watch on digital platforms including YouTube.
+That will likely cut into viewership of a contest that typically draws more than 150 million viewers.

-The boycotts are a financial blow to Eurovision, which is funded largely by participating broadcasters — and to the boycotting broadcasters themselves at a time when many are under financial pressure from government funding cuts and competition for viewers from social media.
+The boycotts are a financial blow to Eurovision, which is funded largely by participating broadcasters — and to boycotting public broadcasters at a time when many are under financial pressure from government funding cuts and competition from social media.

-So far, more than two dozen countries have confirmed they will compete in Vienna.
+So far, more than two dozen countries have confirmed they will compete in Vienna, including heavyweights like seven-time champion Sweden.
 The EBU says a final list of participants will be released before Christmas.

-The boycott is offset to an extent by the return of three countries — Bulgaria, Moldova and Romania — after periods of absence because of financial and artistic reasons.
+The boycott is offset to an extent by the return of Bulgaria, Moldova and Romania to Eurovision after periods of absence because of financial and artistic reasons.

 Jordan said viewing figures would be closely watched, “and if they are significantly down, then that’ll probably raise alarm bells.